QuatreCentQuatre/craft-dummy-data/README.md

 If you choose the type : "custom", you could write a custom value for this specific field.

+* Note if a field is used in multiple instance in an entrytype, the field must be select in the dropdown an all of his siblings will be updated.

 ![Settings - Custom fields](docs/images/settings-custom-fields.png)

 #### Title and slugs